EnviDat/EnviDat-Frontend/README.md

 ```

-# Missing Features
+# Missing Major Features vs CKAN UI

--   Organization list
--   Any sign in / logged in functionalities like uploading and editing any data, these are coming with the release of version 0.7.x.
--   Advanced Search filters
+- Organizations-Page which lists all the organizations
+- User-Page which shows the details of user
+- There are various minor features which are missing

 # Known issues

 -   When using the text search on the BrowsePage (route /#/browse), the 'query' action which is being called, isn't a standard ckan action it's custom built.
 That has to be replace manually to the 'package_search' action from ckan, with the respective parameters for a solr query and the repsonse maybe have to be handled differently.
--   Some links are still hard coded, e.g. when linking in the navigation on the organizations the link is still hard coded to www.envidat.ch